tim-hellhake/lifx-adapter/README.md

 alone, but will instead install the upstream version of `pip` to `/usr/local/bin/pip3`.
 As long as `/usr/local/bin` appears first in `$PATH`, scripts will use that upstream version instead.

+# Credits

+This add-on was originally created by Stephen Oliver (@steveatinfincia).